To Benefit the Community

 Asian Agri has been supporting catfish farming since 2013, starting with a fish-farming project in the village of Batu Anam, situated around PT Gunung Melayu.
 We provide the smallholders with fry from the Sangkuriang catfish variety, and give training in catfish cultivation in tarp-lined pools and ponds.
 Catfish farming is a very promising business and the turnover is very quick, with a three-month harvest cycle.

-Asian Agri's social-economic programs strive to improve the welfare of local communities.
+Asian Agri’s social-economic programs strive to improve the welfare of local communities.
+Asian Agri’s social-economic programs strive to improve the welfare of local communities, so that they live with dignity.
+Asian Agri’s social-economic programs strive to improve the welfare of local communities, so that they live with dignity.
 The construction of tube artesian wells in surrounding villages aims to ensure the supply of clean water.
 Sports facilities are also built to encourage sports and community events.
 Domestic industries and livestock farming are developed in which villagers are not only provided with livestock, but also given assistance.
 Our facilities and infrastructure program includes the construction and repair of roads, bridges, aqueducts and houses of worship.

 Housing and shelter is one of the most basic human needs.
 Everyone has the right to live in comfortable and decent housing.
 As part of Asian Agri’s CSR program we provide house renovations.
 This CSR program aims to improve the quality and standard of living of the community by providing them with decent housing.